synapticrumble/2023-05-02-git_collaboration/README.md

 - `git fetch`: updates the git log / history
   - `git fetch --prune`: deletes any remote branches that were deleted
 - `git branch -d <NAME>`: delete branch on your local machine

+- pull requests will auto update when you push the branch again